 - a.
-CUTTING A CLASS: One (1) detention for each class missed (2:45-3:15). - b.
+CUTTING A CLASS: One (1) detention for each period missed.
+A double period class cut will result in 2 detentions. - b.
 DEFACING SCHOOL PROPERTY: Consequence issued by the Dean of Students will be based upon the severity of the offense, plus restitution as necessary. - c.
-FAILURE TO REPORT TO TEACHER SESSION: and referred to Dean of Students - One (1) office detention per each teacher session assigned and not served (2:45-3:15). - d.
+FAILURE TO REPORT TO TEACHER SESSION: and referred to Dean of Students - One (1) office detention per each teacher session assigned and not served. - d.
 TARDINESS TO SCHOOL: A student who is tardy to school will receive demerits for each tardy incident.